-Mouse model exposes a new type of T cell to target melanomaOctober 24th, 2012 in Cancer /
+Mouse model exposes a new type of T cell to target melanomaOctober 24, 2012 in Medicine & Health / Cancer

 Cancers arise in the body all the time.
 Most are nipped in the bud by the immune response, not least by its T cells, which detect telltale molecular markers—or antigens—on cancer cells and destroy them before they grow into tumors.
 Cancer cells, for their part, evolve constantly to evade such assassination.
 Those that succeed become full-blown malignancies.
 Yet, given the right sort of help, the immune system can destroy even these entrenched tumors.

 In the October 22nd issue of the Journal of Experimental Medicine, researchers led by Jedd Wolchok, MD, PhD, of the Ludwig Center for Cancer Immunotherapy at Memorial Sloan-Kettering Cancer Center (MSKCC) in New York describe one way in which that might be achieved.
 The paper relates how the cancer drug cyclophosphamide (CTX) and OX86—an antibody that activates a molecule named OX40 on T cells—were combined with a cutting-edge therapy known as adoptive T cell transfer to eradicate advanced melanoma tumors in mice.

 Wolchok and his colleagues had previously shown that CTX and OX86 treatment caused the regression of such tumors.
 Now they wanted to see if adding T cell transfer to the mix would further improve outcomes.
 T cell transfer is an investigative immunotherapy in which T cells that target tumors are isolated from patients, manipulated, expanded and then transfused back into those patients.